matheusfechine/interview-scheduler/README.md

 ### How to Run the project

-since you have Maven previously installed on your computer, just run the command on the root of the project
+since you have Maven previously installed on your computer, just run the command in the root of the project

 ```mvn spring-boot:run```